 If you research the benefits of yoga, you may see some big claims.
-It should first be admitted in any serious discussion of the practice that some of those claims are not backed in science.
-The good news is that plenty are.
+It should first be admitted in any serious discussion of the practice that some of those claims are not backed by science.
+The good news is that plenty is.

 If you’re unfamiliar, yoga is something of a blanket term for a group of physical and mental practices.
 Many people think of yoga as “stretching,” which is an oversimplification but can be a good starting point if you have no context.

 Yoga is generally performed via a series of poses combined with breathing techniques.
 Meditative and spiritual elements are often used as well, helping a person remain calm and grounded.

 There are many levels of yoga.
 There are poses and techniques for people of almost any fitness and skill level.
 As you advance, you can choose to try more challenging poses, which best fit your goals.

 As we touched on in the introduction, yoga can be great for handling anxiety.
 Some of the benefits of yoga include:

 - Anxiety relief

 - Heart health

 - Pain relief